 rusted frozen in the open position.
 What most people called air conditioning I called strategically placing a few pieces of duct tape over those register vents so more heat wasn’t coming in than normal.
 Then I would just open the windows and try to never to stop moving, lest the air get stagnant.
 The tape was removed in the winter for perfect interior temps through the two months we actually needed heat.
 Voilá.

-9. The Love Boat.
+The Love Boat.
 It floods in Houston pretty regularly when it rains, and I drove in those floods with my bug!
-The door seals were always reliable, never leaked, and I would simply get a good “running start” before *floating* across a flooded intersection to arrive safely on the high-and-dry side, past all the cars who were broken down.
+The door seals were always reliable, never leaked, and the air in-take was up high.
+I would simply get a good running start before literally floating across a flooded intersection to arrive safely on the high-and-dry side — past all the broken down, swamped cars — revving slightly so that the tail pipe didn’t wind up swallowing any water.
 Swear.

 noxious intoxicating unforgettable, signature of the old style VW Bug.
 I always secretly wondered when the fumes would spontaneously ignite and explode into equal parts carbon monoxide and the full color spectrum.
 It would have been nothing less than spectacular.
 And what a way beautiful way to go.